myty/scoop-mytydev/README.md

-# Scoop Main
+# Personal Scoop Bucket

-Core manifests for [Scoop](https://scoop.sh), the Windows command-line installer.
+This is my own versions of manifests for [Scoop](https://scoop.sh), the Windows command-line installer.

+Mostly a testing ground before moving any changes over to the main bucket.

 How do I install these manifests?
 ---------------------------------